Amarisoft

 Analyzing Traffic with WebGUI

-This is optional process.
-You may skip this section.
-It is assumed that you are already familiar with how to connect to WebGUI and do basic operation.
-If you are not familiar with WebGUI setup and basic operation, refer to the tutorial : WebGUI.
+This section is optional and can be skipped if you only want to confirm basic UE internet access.
+It is assumed that you already know how to connect to the Amarisoft WebGUI and perform basic log browsing.
+If you are not familiar with WebGUI setup or basic operation, refer to the WebGUI tutorial (WebGUI.) first.

 WebGUI 01